Logic (rapper): 2022–present: Departure from Def Jam Recordings, College Park, Ultra 85, and Sidequest

-On February 24, 2023, Logic's eighth studio album, College Park, was released following his departure from his former label.
+On February 24, 2023, Logic's eighth studio album, College Park, was released following his departure from his former label, Def Jam Recordings.
 It was supported by four singles prior to release, "Highlife", "Wake Up" (feat.
-Lucy Rose), a shorter single version of "Paradise II" (feat.
+Lucy Rose), a shortened single version of "Paradise II" (feat.
 Norah Jones), and "Lightsabers" (feat.
-C Dot Castro and Juicy J).

-Logic was a guest star in the animated series The Legend of Vox Machina.
+C Dot Castro).
+It marks his first independent release since Young Sinatra: Welcome to Forever.
+In a video posted on Logic's YouTube channel, Logic told fans, "I love y'all and I'm making shit from the heart.
+I'm loving hip-hop.
+I was not really feeling it for a while.
+I don't really mean the music, I just mean the bullshit of the industry.
+But I realize now more than ever that none of that shit matters.
+I've missed you guys and I'm here and I just want to have fun and I'm so excited for College Park."